Top 10 Vitamins for Energy and Tiredness

 Third, your adrenal glands (which produce stress hormones) have the highest concentration of vitamin C in your entire body.
 Chronic stress rapidly depletes vitamin C, which can lead to adrenal fatigue and persistent tiredness.

 A daily dose of 500 to 1,000 mg is a common recommendation for energy support.
-Taking it with meals, especially iron-rich foods, is ideal.
+Including vitamin C in your daily routine can help maintain consistent energy levels, especially for those following vegetarian or vegan diets.
+Taking it with meals, especially iron-rich foods, is ideal (orange juice is a great example of a fortified food and an excellent source of vitamin C to pair with meals).

 8. Folate (Vitamin B9)